HarmkeV/finalProject/README.md

 The datasource containing information regarding religion is the file 'Kerkelijke gezindte en kerkbezoek naar gemeenten' on this website of the CBS: https://www.cbs.nl/nl-nl/nieuws/2016/51/helft-nederlanders-is-kerkelijk-of-religieus.
 This file contains the amount of time an resident of the municipality visits a religious building and the distribution of religous beliefs in the municipality.
 The preprossing of this file will result in the distribution of creed per municipality in a json file.

-The datasource containing information regarding voting behaviour is applied for by the PBL.
+The datasource containing information regarding voting behaviour is obtained from https://www.verkiezingsuitslagen.nl/.

 *external components*

-The libraries needed for this project will be chart.js, pandas and D3.
+The libraries needed for this project will be chart.js, pandas, a librabry providing an svg with al the municipalities of the Netherlands and D3.

 *related visualizations*